 15. And he said, “Bring me the cloak that is on you, and you hold it.”
 And she held it while he measured out six measures of barley and then lay it on her.
 And she went into the city.

 16. And she came to her mother-in-law, and she said, “Who are you, my daughter?”
 And then she told her all that the man had done to her.

-17. She said, “He gave me these six measures of barley, for he said, ‘You shall not go empty to your mother-in-law.”
+17. And she said, “He gave me these six measures of barley, for he said, ‘You shall not go empty to your mother-in-law.”

-18. And she said, “Sit, my daughter, until you learn how the matter will fall out, for the man will not rest until he finishes with the matter today.
+18. Then she said, “Sit, my daughter, until you learn how the matter will fall out, for the man will not rest until he finishes with the matter today.

 1. And Boaz went up to the gate and sat there.
 And behold, the kinsman of whom Boaz had spoken passed by.
 And he said, “[Such and such], turn in and have a seat.”
 And so, he turned and sat down.

+2. And he took ten men from among the elders of the city, and said, “Sit down here.”
+And they sat down.